Need for Speed: Underground: Car customization

-In the car customization menu, cars can be altered with performance upgrades and visual upgrades, such as paint colours, vinyls, neon, custom front and rear bumpers, custom side skirts, spoilers, custom hoods, exhaust tips, roof scoops, custom tires and stickers, and wide body kits.
+In the car customization menu, cars can be altered with performance upgrades and visual upgrades, such as paint colors, vinyl, underglow neon, custom front, and rear bumpers, custom side skirts, spoilers, custom hoods, exhaust tips, roof scoops, custom tires and stickers, and wide body kits.

 Players can apply performance upgrades to their vehicles.
 The player can upgrade their car's engine, drivetrain, suspension, tires, engine control unit (ECU) as well as add nitrous oxide, turbochargers and reduce the car's weight (in the form of "weight reduction packages").
 Performance upgrades are earned by completing certain races in the story mode.

 Vehicles

 Underground features a total of 20 fully licensed cars.
-In contrast to previous installments that featured predominantly exotic cars, the cars in Underground are exclusively tuner-type cars.
-Underground is also notable for being the first game in the Need for Speed series to offer a Korean-made car as a playable car.
-The car in question is the Hyundai Tiburon.
+In contrast to previous installments that featured predominantly exotic cars, the cars in Underground are exclusively tuner-type cars (such as the Dodge Neon, Mazda RX-7, Toyota Supra, Honda Civic Si, Nissan 350Z, and Volkswagen Golf GTI).
+Underground is also notable for being the first game in the Need for Speed series to offer a Korean-made car, the Hyundai Tiburon, as a playable vehicle.

 Style Points

-First introduced in Underground was the Style Points system, strongly influenced from "The Kudos" system in Metropolis Street Racer and Project Gotham Racing.
+First introduced in Underground was the Style Points system, strongly influenced by "The Kudos" system in Metropolis Street Racer and Project Gotham Racing.
 Style Points are rewarded to the player for performing stunts and being competitive in race events.
 Style Points can be multiplied by the Style Modifier, which can be increased by visually modifying the player's car.
 The more "tricked out" the design of the player's car, the higher their score gets multiplied.
-Style Points are earned by drafting, powersliding, taking shortcuts, closely avoiding traffic, and avoiding walls.
+Style Points are earned by drafting, power sliding, taking shortcuts, closely avoiding traffic, and avoiding walls.
 Style Points gradually unlock visual upgrades for the player's car, as well as custom cars they can drive.

 Soundtrack

-The game's soundtrack contains 26 licensed songs, ranging from rap, hip hop, rock, EDM, and drum and bass, sung by artists like Nate Dogg, T.I., as well as Lil Jon & The Eastside Boyz (who are best known for singing the game's theme song, Get Low), Petey Pablo, Static-X, Rob Zombie, Lostprophets, The Crystal Method, Junkie XL, Andy Hunter, Asian Dub Foundation and BT (who is best known for producing the game's opening song, "Kimosabe").
-The main menu mostly plays hip hop music, while the race sequences mostly play the electronica, metal, and techno music, though it is also optional for the player to integrate the main menu music into the race sequences or the race music into the main menu.
+The game's soundtrack contains 26 licensed songs, ranging from rap, hip hop, rock, EDM, and drum and bass, performed by artists like Nate Dogg, T.I., as well as Lil Jon & The East Side Boyz (who are best known for performing the game's theme song, Get Low), Petey Pablo, Static-X, Rob Zombie, Lostprophets, The Crystal Method, Junkie XL, Andy Hunter, Asian Dub Foundation and BT (who is best known for producing the game's opening song, "Kimosabe").
+The main menu mostly plays hip-hop music, while the race sequences mostly play electronica, metal, techno, and disco music, though it is also optional for the player to integrate the main menu music into the race sequences or the race music into the main menu.